 The cost of vehicle-protecting coverages also corresponds to the value of the cars they're protecting.
-So if your ex is taking the BMW and leaving you with the minivan, your comprehensive and collision coverage should cost less.
+So if your ex is taking the BMW and leaving you with the minivan, your comprehensive and collision coverage could cost less.

-3. Shopping for a new policy
+3. shopping for a new policy

 Just make sure your new policy kicks in before your old one lapses to avoid a gap in coverage.

-4. Moving and your car insurance
+4. moving and your car insurance

 If you're moving to a new state or town, update your garaging address with your insurer to ensure an accurate rate.

 Your new ZIP Code will alter your car insurance premium, for better or worse.